10up/headstartwp/docs/documentation/01-Getting Started/headless-config.md

  */
 const nextConfig = {};

-module.exports = withHeadstartWPConfig(nextConfig, headstartWPConfig);
+module.exports = withHeadstartWPConfig(nextConfig);
 ```
+:::caution

-Note that you need to import and pass the headstartWPConfig to `withHeadstartWPConfig` but it will also dynamically inject the necessary import statements to your final bundle to load the config properly.
+Since `@headstartwp/next@1.2.0` you do not need to import `headstartwp.config.js` in `next.config.js` anymore, the framework will dynamically load the config.
+:::caution

 Here's a sample config file